Dublin Docklands: Transport

 DART (Dublin Area Rapid Transport) rail service has four local Dockland stations.
 Connolly Station north of the River Liffey and Tara Street Station south of the River are within five minutes' walk of the International Financial Services Centre (IFSC) in Docklands.
 At peak times, the DART runs every 10 minutes.
-Pearse Station and Grand Canal Dock Station service the remainder of South Docklands.
+Pearse Station and Grand Canal Dock Station serve the remainder of South Docklands.

 An extension of the Luas, Dublin's tram service, runs from the city centre along Mayor Street into the northside Docklands.
-It has Docklands stops at Georges Dock, Mayor Square, Spencer Dock and terminates at the Point adjacent to the 3Arena and the Gibson Hotel.
+It has Docklands stops at Georges Dock, Mayor Square, and Spencer Dock and terminates at the Point adjacent to the 3Arena and the Gibson Hotel.
 At peak times the Docklands Luas extension runs every four minutes.

 Iarnród Éireann opened a train station in the area in 2007.
 The Docklands railway station commenced service on 12 March 2007 and serves the Maynooth commuter rail line (except Drumcondra station) as far as the M3 Parkway.

 Thirteen Dublin Bikes stations were opened in the Docklands in 2013–2014, at Custom House Quay, City Quay, Excise Walk, Lime Street, Guild Street, Convention Centre, New Central Bank, The Point, Benson Street, Hanover Quay, Grand Canal Dock, Barrow Street, and South Dock Road.

 Accommodation

 Hotels in the Dublin Docklands area, on both sides of the river, include the Gibson Hotel (4 star) close to the 3Arena concert venue, the Spencer Hotel IFSC (4 star) and Hilton Garden Inn (3 star) which are both close to the Convention Centre Dublin.

 On the south side of the river, there is the Maldron Hotel (4 star) on Cardiff Lane and the Marker Hotel (5 star) on Grand Canal Square both close to the Bord Gáis Energy Theatre.
-Also on this side of the river are the Ferryman Hotel (2 star) above the Ferryman Pub.
+Also on this side of the river is the Ferryman Hotel (2 star) above the Ferryman Pub.